Yosemite Firefall Coming in February

 Yosemite Firefall Basics

 There are several basic requirements for a good Yosemite Firefall.
 First and foremost you have to have water.
 A good fall rainfall is helpful for a robust firefall.
+And Central California has certainly had its share of rain this year!

 Second, you need clear skies so the sun can reflect off the granite behind the waterfall.
 And although this is up to Mother Nature, it also helps to keep an eye on the weather.
 If it’s overcast, cloudy or foggy, it will probably be a no-go.
 Of course you have to hit it at the right time of day — sunset — for an optimum firefall experience.
-Sunset times range from 5:30 PM to 5:51 PM from February 8 to February 28.
+The days for the optimum Yosemite Firefall experience in 2026 are February 12 to February 28.
+And sunset times for those days range from 5:40 PM to 5:47 PM.

 Finally, there’s the location.
 The best place to view Horsetail Fall is near the El Capitan Picnic Area.
 Best bet is to try and snag a parking spot at Yosemite Falls, and walk 1.5 miles on Northside Drive to the viewing area.
 If Yosemite Falls parking is full, park in Yosemite Village or Curry Village and take the free shuttle to Yosemite Falls.

 Even if you can’t manage the level walk, you can still enjoy this majestic show.
-Although one lane of Northside Drive will be closed to accommodate the large number of pedestrians, people with an accessible parking placard are allowed to drive to and park in the El Capitan Picnic Area.
-They are also allowed to park in any of the turnouts on the north side of Northside Drive.
+Although one lane of Northside Drive will be closed to accommodate the large number of pedestrians, people with an accessible parking placard are allowed to drive to and park in the El Capitan Picnic Area in turnouts on the north side of Northside Drive.
 That said, it’s important to note that on busy weekends, Northside Drive may close completely for about an hour after the firefall.
 And if nature calls, remember there’s an accessible vault toilet in the El Capitan Picnic Area.

 Barrier-Free Travel